szymon-zuk/E-commerce-App/README.md

 # API Documentation

-- Access the documentation at [http://localhost:8000/api/schema/docs](http://localhost:8000/api/schema/docs)
+- Access the documentation at [http://0:0:0:0:8000/api/schema/docs](http://0:0:0:0:8000/api/schema/docs) (this host only in the container - localhost if running locally).

 # License